C-Qiyao/TS_STL/README.md

 ## 🚀 Extensibility

-This library can be easily extended to other STL containers:
+This library can be easily extended to other STL containers.
+Already implemented:
+- ✅ **vector** - Sequence container
+- ✅ **list** - Doubly-linked list
+- ✅ **map** - Ordered associative container
+- ✅ **unordered_map** - Hash-based associative container

+Can be extended to:
 - ThreadSafeDeque
 - ThreadSafeSet
+- ThreadSafeUnorderedSet
 - ThreadSafeQueue
 - ThreadSafeStack
-- ThreadSafeUnorderedMap
+- And more...

 The core lock management and strategy mechanisms are directly reusable.